top of page

 • Can wood ash be used to de-ice walkways and driveways?
 Yes, wood ash can be sprinkled on walkways, driveways, and sidewalks to melt ice.
 It is a natural, non-toxic solution that can be swept off later, similar to other ice-melting products.

 • Is wood ash effective for pest control in the garden?
-Yes, wood ash can be used to repel pests such as slugs and snails.
+Yes, wood ash can repel pests such as slugs and snails.
 Sprinkling it around the perimeter of your garden and at the base of plants can help keep these pests away.

 • How can wood ash be used to fertilize plants?
 Wood ash is rich in potassium, calcium, and magnesium, which are essential nutrients for plant growth.
 It can be sprinkled around the base of plants and watered in to act as a fertilizer.
 However, it should be used sparingly and avoided around plants that prefer acidic soil.